Welcome to Isbjörn of Sweden | Free shipping over 100 EUR / 200 USD

 1. Resource productivity – sustainable use of energy and raw materials

-Resource productivity defines the ecological and economical willingness to produce textiles of maximum quality and added value by minimizing consumption of resources as well as reducing the environmental impact.
+Resource productivity defines the ecological and economical willingness to produce textiles of maximum quality and added value by minimizing the consumption of resources as well as reducing the environmental impact.

 Using as few resources as possible during the complete process automatically involves cost efficiency.
 The environmental impact decreases while the added value of the products increases.
 Finally, the textile companies reduce their ecological footprint consisting of energy and material input per kilogram of manufactured textile products.
-In other words: The bluesign® system helps optimizing the process efficiency by minimizing both energy and material input.
+In other words: The bluesign® system helps optimize the process efficiency by minimizing both energy and material input.

 Today, discriminating consumers not only ask for quality and a good prize performance.
 They are also sensitive to the conditions under which a product has been manufactured.
-Therefore, consumer safety has to include both: the promise for high-quality textile products without health risks as well as the compliance that sustainability is implemented in each step of the production process.
+Therefore, consumer safety has to include both: the promise of high-quality textile products without health risks as well as the compliance that sustainability is implemented in each step of the production process.

 3. Water emission – improved protection of the natural circulation

 Water emission control includes the return of purified water into the water cycle and reducing of the aquatic environment impact to a minimum.
-Among the effective ways are the use of sustainable components, the optimization of production and the use of wastewater treatment technology.
+Among the effective ways are the use of sustainable components, the optimization of production, and the use of wastewater treatment technology.

 The bluesign® system specifies the requirements regarding water pollution control.
 An intelligent selection of process components helps to minimize the amount of harmful substances in wastewater.
 As a consequence, the basic contamination of sewage can be reduced.
 Manufacturers are requested to install a well-functioning wastewater treatment.

 Permanent compliance controls in combination with strict sewage limit values ensure the waste water quality.
-Taking account of local conditions, the bluesign® system helps only water re-entering the natural circulation of water that complies its criteria.
+Taking account of local conditions, the bluesign® system helps only water re-entering the natural circulation of water that complies with its criteria.

 4. Air emission – less air pollution for a better climate